turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 * What are some things that we can do with a migration?
 * What is the relationship between a migration and our database?

+## Set Up

+This lesson builds off of the [Feature Testing Lesson](https://backend.turing.io/module2/lessons/feature_testing).
+You can find the completed code from this lesson on the `handling_requests` branch of [this repo](https://github.com/turingschool-examples/set_list/tree/feature_testing)

 ## Models, Migrations, and Databases in Rails